 During working hours in particular, flammable and explosive substances are more likely to also be out in the open so it could just take one cigarette not completely stubbed out to spark a fire that results in injury, loss of life and property damage.

-On a construction site there can be a variety of confined spaces that a worker may find themselves in, including some that aren’t entirely obvious, like underground drains and sewers, the insides of large plant and machinery, and rooms where work takes place that affects the air contents, such as spray painting.
+On a construction site there can be a variety of confined spaces that a worker may find themselves in, including some that aren’t entirely obvious, like underground drains and sewers, the insides of large plant and machinery, and rooms where work takes place that affects the air content, such as spray painting.

 In these situations, a lack of airflow can cause fumes to build up, or the amount of oxygen in the air to be depleted, leading to loss of consciousness and even death from asphyxiation.
 What can often make such situations worse are other people trying to rescue them without the proper training and equipment.